grizlibier/wcomf/README.md

 # Logs:

+update v2 (18 mar 2021)

+- Fixed a bug that made the game unplayble.

 update (17 mar 2021)

 - Added the code for the game.
 In case someone, someday, might get interested and for my own as well.